phac-nml/typingQC/README.md

 # Output

-Output JSON file for loading metadata into IRIDA Next is located in the specified `--outdir` location, as follows: `[outdir]/irida.output.json.gz`:
+A JSON file for loading metadata into IRIDA Next is output by this pipeline.
+The format of this JSON file is specified in our [Pipeline Standards for the IRIDA Next JSON](https://github.com/phac-nml/pipeline-standards#32-irida-next-json).
+This JSON file is written directly within the `--outdir` provided to the pipeline with the name `irida.output.json.gz` (ex: `[outdir]/irida.output.json.gz`).

+An example of the what the contents of the IRIDA Next JSON file looks like for this particular pipeline is as follows:

 ```
 {